 Why: Children love learning if they are having fun and sharing with you at the same time.

 How: The Museum of the City of New York is one of several museums that offer a free scavenger hunt when you arrive.
-The Museum of Natural History sells an Explorer Guide both online and at the museum.
-It has a scavenger hunt to do while you’re there as well as puzzles and a board game for before and after.

 Good: Use arts and crafts at home to let kids explore new concepts.

 Better: Look for museums that let kids get hands with classes and tours.

 Why: Kids learn by doing.
 It makes what would otherwise be an abstract learning experience personal and relatable.

 How: Exploring real medieval building, tombs, art, jewelry and the unicorn tapestries at The Cloisters.
 Then build a castle out of Legos, make royal jewelry and crowns out of paper, or design your own felt tapestry.